OctopusDeploy/blog/blog/2019-10/lessons-learned-using-docker-for-development-and-testing/index.md

 I’m using pre-built Docker images, so I don’t have that luxury.
 I could leverage the [command](https://docs.docker.com/compose/compose-file/#command) option in the Docker Compose file for the Octopus Deploy and Octopus Deploy Tentacle containers, but that overwrites the default command and prevents services from installing and starting up in the container.

 In the end, I opted to iterate through the Docker Compose file.
-To keep the number of restarts to a minimum, I opted to do both TeamCity and Octopus Deploy at the same time.
+To keep the number of restarts to a minimum, I decided to do both TeamCity and Octopus Deploy at the same time.

 1. Add SQL Server to Docker Compose and start it using `docker-compose up`.
 2. Create databases, and update the Docker Compose file to ensure they are attached to SQL Server on restart.